 - Critical facilities are not allowed (See proposed alternatives on p.
-18). - An emergency response and preparedness plan is required (p.
-19). - New basements are not allowed below the freeboard level (p.
+18). - New basements are not allowed below the freeboard level (p.
 10-11).
 An existing basement in a substantially improved structure is not allowed to remain if it is in residential use (p.
 10 and 14-15).
-An existing basement in a substantially improved structure is allowed to remain if it is in non-residential use and floodproofed (p.
+An existing basement in a substantially improved structure is allowed to remain if it is in nonresidential use and floodproofed (p.
 10-11 and 14-16). - New outside storage of material or equipment, including flotable materials, is not allowed (p.
-21).
+20).